 In spite of her council, he gathered 20 stout slaves, armed with hatchets and cutting tools.
 He seemed even more determined to destroy the whole grove and the ancient oak.

-In any case, there stood in this grove a venerable oak, its ancient trunk towering aloft.
+The grove contained mighty elms, apples and pear trees, pines, and in this grove stood a venerable oak, its ancient trunk towering aloft.
 Votive offerings and garlands hung from its branches.
 Small pictures, with words of gratitude, were also hung by supplicants, honoring the nymph dwelling within this tree.

 So saying, he swung the axe.
 As the first blow fell, a man, whose name is not recorded, but possibly a priest who cared for the grove, ran up and tried to grab the axe from the violator.
 Erisichthon said to him with scorn, "Receive the reward of your piety."
 He swung the axe on the man.
 To the horror of Erisichthon's slaves, as well as any bystander, he gashed the man's body with many wounds and cut off his head.

 Then from out of the midst of the oak came a voice, "I, who am beloved of a powerful Goddess, am one of the Querquenulanae Virae, and dying by your hands, forewarn you that punishment awaits you for these deeds."

 In a rage, Erisichthon continued chopping the tree while all others drew away in fear at his nefarious actions.
 His crime took the rest of the day.
 At last, through repeated blows and drawn by ropes, the tree fell with a crash.

 Weary and worn out by his wicked labor, Erisichthon headed home to his dwelling.
 He was too tired to eat and went straight to sleep, but his slumber was not peaceful.